-Goal 3: Minimize the impact of governmental constraints on housing production and affordability.
+Goal 3: Minimize the impact of governmenta al constraints on housing product ion and affordability.
 Description of Previous Housing Element Program Objective Progress and Effectiveness Appropriateness Program 3.9- Off Site Improvements.
 Provide opportunities for public, private and non-profit groups to develop affordable housing by constructing off-site improvements and physical infrastructure as Capital Improvement Projects.
 Facilitate easier development of affordable housing by allowing improvements to be negotiated.
 The City continues to offer off-site improvements on a case-by-case basis to facilitate affordable housing.
-This program is included in the 2021-2029 Housing Element.
+This program is included in the 2021-2029 Housing Element with the same provisions as the 2014-2021 Housing Element.
 Program 3.10 - Water and Sewer Service Providers.
 Ensure compliance with Government Code Section 65589.7- the City must deliver a copy of the 2014-2021 Housing Element to all public agencies or private entities that provide water or sewer services to properties within the City of Commerce.
 Ensure that water and sewer providers are aware of the City's intentions for residential development throughout the City.
 A copy of the 2014-201 Housing Element was delivered to all water and sewer providers.
 An EIR was prepared for the Modelo residential project and the Rosewood Village project.
 These EIRs included analysis of water and sewer capacity for the residential units.
-This program is included in the 2021-2029 Housing Element.
-Program 3.11 - Flood Management Continue to utilize information from the General Plan and consider flood risks in all future land use decisions.
+This program is included in the 2021-2029 Housing Element and a copy of the Element will be provided to water and sewer providers Program 3.11 - Flood Management Continue to utilize information from the General Plan and consider flood risks in all future land use decisions.
 Ensure that flood risks are considered when making land use decisions.
 Review of flood risks is part of the planning and development engineering review process for residential projects.
 This is not a housing program and is not included in the 2021-2029 Housing Element.

-Goal 4: Promote equal housing opportunity for all residents.
 Description of Previous Housing Element Program Objective Progress and Effectiveness Appropriateness Program 4.1 - Reasonable Accommodation Program for Disabled.
 Ensure that sufficient provisions are in place by the City to facilitate a resident's request for "reasonable accommodation."
 Administer City operated programs to assist disabled households with architectural modifications to their homes and continue to implement the provisions of the Americans with Disabilities Act (ADA).
 Provide information in public places regarding the City's reasonable accommodation ordinance and make information on this program more widely available to residents.
 Referrals will be made whenever possible.
 The City continues to offer reasonable accommodation to facilitate housing for persons with disabilities.
 The City will remove subjective condition for reasonable accommodation approval.
 This is included in the Zoning Ordinance Amendments program.
 Program 4.2 - Fair Housing Program.
 The City will continue to contract with the Housing Rights Center to provide residents with fair housing services using Community Development Block Grant (CDBG) funds.
 Comply with all State and federal fair housing requirements when implementing housing programs or delivering housing-related services.
 The City assisted in program outreach through placement of fair housing program brochures in both English and Spanish at the public counter, City library, post office, and other community locations such as the City's senior center.
 The fair housing program is expanded in the 2021-2029 Housing Element to comply with AB 686 (Affirmatively Furthering Fair Housing).